kenilghetia/Ei-Assignment-2/README.md

 - Observer Pattern
 The Observer Pattern is used to implement a mechanism where SatelliteObserver objects (such as SatelliteDisplay) are notified and updated when the state of the Satellite changes.
 This pattern allows for loose coupling between the Satellite and its observers.

+### Use of OOP principles in Code
+### Use of SOLID Principles in Code

+### Usage
+Upon running the application, you'll be presented with a menu of available commands.
+Use the following commands to interact with the satellite:
+- rotate [north/south/east/west]: Rotate the satellite in the specified direction.
+- activate: Activate the solar panels.
+- deactivate: Deactivate the solar panels.
+- collect: Collect data (only when solar panels are active).
+- exit: Exit the application.
+The application will display the satellite's state after each command execution.

 ## Getting Started

 ### Prerequisites